callum-p/callumpember.com/_posts/2019-03-15-Kubernetes-A-Single-OAuth2-Proxy-For-Multiple-Ingresses.md

 ### Ingress example

-Once you've got the deployment above working, you can protect an ingress like so (key takeaways are the annotatoins):
+Once you've got the deployment above working, you can protect an ingress like so (key takeaways are the annotations):

 {% highlight yaml %}
 ---